Redbench: Workload Synthesis From Cloud Traces: Evaluation using

 Under the generation-based workload (\Cref{fig:cache_drilldown_generation}), which aligns most closely with production trace characteristics, System~D demonstrates the effectiveness of its fine-grained caching mechanisms.
-First, we must note that this system is less optimized for DML operations, as they account for 30\% of the overall runtime, compared to just 10\% in System~C. Considering the caching options, the generation-based approach exhibits a 15\% reduction in total runtime for \textit{Scan caching} by reusing recently accessed data blocks, while \textit{subresult caching} alone contributes an 8\% reduction.
-When combined with \textit{result caching}, these mechanisms achieve a maximum runtime reduction of 25\%, highlighting the complementary nature of the caching strategies.
+First, we must note that this system is less optimized for DML operations, which account for 30\% of overall runtime, compared to just 10\% in System~C. Considering the caching options, the generation-based approach shows a 15\% reduction in total runtime for \textit{scan caching} by reusing recently accessed data blocks, while \textit{subresult caching} alone contributes an 8\% reduction.
+When combined with \textit{result caching}, these mechanisms achieve a maximum runtime reduction of 25\%, highlighting their complementary nature.

 In the matching-based workload, System~D's advantages become even clearer (\Cref{fig:cache_drilldown_matching}), as higher query repetition rates of this synthesis variant lead to runtime reductions of up to 75\%.
-While \textit{scan caching} offers modest speedups, it also increases the proportion of DML runtime to overall runtime from 10\% to 40\%.
+While \textit{scan caching} offers modest speedups, it also increases the proportion of DML runtime from 10\% to 40\%.
 Conversely, \textit{subresult caching} maintains lower DML costs while achieving similar \SELECT{} performance to scan caching.
-The best results are achieved by combining subresult caching with result caching, resulting in an impressive 75\% reduction in runtime without significantly increasing DML costs.
+The best results come from combining subresult \rev{and} result caching, \rev{yielding} a 75\% runtime \rev{reduction} without significantly increasing DML costs.
 Under the round-robin baseline (\Cref{fig:cache_drilldown_round_robin}), System~D shows minimal speedups across configurations due to low query repetition.
 While \textit{scan caching} provides slight benefits from predictable access patterns, these gains are artificial and do not reflect realistic workload behavior.

 Overall, System~D's fine-grained caching mechanisms enhance performance in write-interleaved workloads by enabling partial result reuse.
-However, they also introduce complexity and maintenance overhead, particularly with frequent DML operations that trigger invalidations.
-A careful balance between caching granularity, overhead, and workload characteristics is essential for optimizing performance, as all caching mechanisms contribute to overall speedup without a single approach dominating.
+However, they introduce complexity and maintenance overhead, particularly with frequent DML operations that trigger invalidations.
+A careful balance between caching granularity, overhead, and workload characteristics is essential for optimizing performance, as all caching mechanisms contribute to speedup without a single approach dominating.